chiragatal/esp-amp/README.md

 The following tips work for both ESP32-P4 and ESP32-C6:

-* Stay with static memory allocation: Subcore firmware does not support dynamic memory allocation.
-Heap section is not specified in linker script and the entire space above `.bss` section is reserved for stack.
-Calling malloc() will always fail.
+* Dynamic memory allocation is supported but not enabled by default.
+To enable it, set `CONFIG_ESP_AMP_SUBCORE_ENABLE_HEAP=y`.
+Heap size can be configured via `CONFIG_ESP_AMP_SUBCORE_HEAP_SIZE`.
 * Reserve enough stack space.
 Stack is allocated from LP RAM on ESP32-C6 and HP RAM on ESP32-P4.
-In ESP-AMP, stack space starts from the end of `.bss` section.
 Stack smashing protection mechanism is not supported on subcore.
-When the stack grows, it may overwrite `.bss` section without any warning and cause unpredictable results.
+When the stack grows, it may overwrite heap or `.bss` section without any warning and cause unpredictable results.
 Therefore, it is recommended to reserve enough stack space for subcore application.
 Sdkconfig option `ESP_AMP_SUBCORE_STACK_SIZE_MIN` can be used to specify the minimum stack size.
 If the remaining memory space is insufficient to allocate the stack, the build will fail.

 If you are developing subcore firmware for ESP32-C6, please refer to the following tips: